liveview-native/live_view_native/guides/ex_doc_notebooks/interactive-swiftui-views.md

 In this guide, you'll learn how to build interactive LiveView Native applications using event bindings.

-This guide assumes some existing familiarity with [Phoenix Bindings](https://hexdocs.pm/phoenix_live_view/bindings.html).
+This guide assumes some existing familiarity with [Phoenix Bindings](https://hexdocs.pm/phoenix_live_view/bindings.html) and how to set/access state stored in the LiveView's socket assigns.
+To get the most out of this material, you should already understand the `assign/3`/`assign/2` function, and how event bindings such as `phx-click` interact with the `handle_event/3` callback function.

 ## Event Bindings